🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 2.3 Weights & Biases (W&B)

-Weights & Biases (W&B)is a powerful platform for experiment tracking, visualization, and hyperparameter optimization.
+Weights & Biases (W&B) is a powerful platform for experiment tracking, visualization, and hyperparameter optimization.

-Experiment Tracking Visualize metrics in real-time Experiment monitoring
+Experiment Tracking Visualize metrics in real time Experiment monitoring

-Sweeps Automatic hyperparameter optimization Tuning
+Sweeps Automated hyperparameter optimization Tuning

-Artifacts Save models and datasets version control
+Artifacts Store models and datasets Version control

 Reports Create and share experiment reports Team collaboration